Key Takeaways

 Physical Tension

-Stress lives in your body—tight shoulders, clenched jaw, shallow breathing
+Stress camped out in your shoulders, jaw, and breathing

 Sleep Anxiety